How to Scrape YellowPages.com

 # images are stored in javascript state data found in the html

-# for this we can use a simple regex pattern:
+# for this we can use a simple regex pattern that can be in one of those locations:

 # the other fields can be extracted with simple css selectors